AI and Education: Curricular Resources

 Interested in sharing After Intelligence with your students?
 Have any resource suggestions to add to our list?
 Let us know!

-• This limited series from the MIT Teaching Systems Lab offers something crucial that is often missing from discussions of AI: perspectives from teachers and students.
-Drawing from interviews with over 90 teachers and 30 students, the podcast explores a variety of AI-related issues ranging from large questions about the purpose of education to practical concerns when integrating (or not integrating) AI into classrooms.
+This limited series from the MIT Teaching Systems Lab draws from interviews with over 90 teachers and 30 students and explores a variety of AI-related issues ranging from large questions about the purpose of education to practical concerns when integrating (or not integrating) AI into classrooms.

-• The early episodes include in-depth interviews between aiEDU’s founder and guests working on AI in a variety of fields.
-More recent episodes, under the “Raising Kids in the Age of AI” series, are shorter explorations of practical AI issues that parents, educators, and students are currently navigating.
+Episodes include in-depth interviews between aiEDU’s founder and guests working on AI in a variety of fields.
+In addition, the “Raising Kids in the Age of AI” miniseries includes shorter explorations of practical AI issues that parents, educators, and students are currently navigating.

 A Guide to AI in Schools: Perspectives for the Perplexed

-• Drawn from the same interviews used in The Homework Machine podcast, this guide is not a prescriptive document but rather a descriptive piece capturing the current state of AI in education.
+Drawn from the same interviews used in The Homework Machine podcast, this guide is a descriptive snapshot of AI in education.
 It raises key questions and perspectives and includes practical tools like a checklist for developing AI policies.

 aiEDU’s Readiness Framework v2.0